Arch-0/MontereyRealtekIcons/README.md

 `sh installationScript.sh`

 ~~You will be prompted to logout so the changes can be applied!~~\
-The script will quit the process and reopen it, so no more logout necessary!
+The script will quit the process and reopen it, so no logout necessary!

 #### Manual Installation ####